Back Pain Causes Anger – Don't Let It Ruin Your Close Relationships

 So when my pain made it impossible for me to carry on playing I suffered badly.

-As I felt frustrated beyond words.
+As I felt frustrated beyond words and totally helpless.

-And I became really angry.
+And as a result I became really angry.

-My whole sense of self-worth was tied into this identity as a good football player which I could no longer claim to have.
+Because my whole sense of self-worth was tied into this identity as a good football player which I could no longer claim to have.

 And when it was taken away from me it left me feeling completely lost.

-How do you go from being a plumber for 30 years to not being able to do it anymore?
+As how do you go from being a plumber for 30 years to not being able to do it anymore?

 How do you cope if your back pain means you are no longer able to be the active parent you define yourself as?